ccdmb/predector/docs/install.md

 docker save predector/predector:1.2.1 > predector.tar
 ```

-And the on the other end
+And on the other end

 ```bash
 docker load -i predector.tar
 ```

-Conda environment should be able to be built anywhere, since they don't require root user permission.
+Conda environments should be able to be built anywhere, since they don't require root user permission.
 You should just be able to follow the instructions described earlier.
 Just make sure that you install the environment on a shared filesystem (i.e. one that all nodes in your cluster can access).